A-Rocha-Kenya/Waterbird-counts-Sabaki-Mida/README.md

 **Data structure**

-The metadata and data are generated with [a Rmarkdown file](scripts/generate_gbif_files.html) based on the spreadsheet used to entered data.
-This script produces two table files: [`events.csv`](data/events.csv) records information related to the overall surveys and [`occurences.csv`](data/occurences.csv) contains information about individual counts.
+The metadata and data are generated with [an Rmarkdown file](scripts/generate_gbif_files.html) based on the spreadsheet used to enter data.
+This script produces two table files: [`events.csv`](data/events.csv) records information related to the overall surveys and [`occurences.csv`](data/occurences.csv) which contains information about individual counts.

 ***Table 2**: Events (surveys) table structure*